 In this article, I want to outline the basic process of how people living with diabetes can increase muscle mass.

-This article is suitable for anyone interested in improving the look of their body right through to the professional bodybuilder, and athlete looking to improve performance.
+This article is suitable for anyone interested in improving the look of their body, from a fitness beginner right through to the professional bodybuilder, and athlete looking to improve performance.

 How do you build muscle?